-Federal Contractor is currently hiring for the position of Contract Processors (similar to Government Contract Specialists in function) under Army Research Laboratories contract in Adelphi, MD.
+Federal Contractor is currently hiring for the position of Contract Processor under Army Research Laboratories contract in Adelphi, MD.

 Contract Processors serve as the liaison between the engineers/researchers in the technical directorates with the Army Research Laboratories (ARL) and the ACC-APG contracts shop (Contracting Officers and Contract Specialists) in order to best translate their technical needs and requirements into contract awards.

 1. Analysis -- Team performs detailed cost analysis on proposals (Excel spreadsheets) that are submitted by contractors in order to determine the accuracy of the bid (validation of spreadsheet formulas and logic), as well as cost reasonableness.
 Some contracts are relatively straightforward, however many of them include the complexity of a prime with multiple subcontractors.

 2. Research -- Team does extensive research into the Federal Acquisition Regulations (FAR), DoD FAR, and Army Regulations in order to ensure that the Statement of Work prepared for any contract is unambiguous and meets all acquisition regulations.
 This component has been equated to the function of a legal assistant/paralegal.

 3. Customer Service -- Team meets with technical engineers to gain as much information as possible with regard to their requirements so that they can be translated accurately to the Contracts office.
 Team also meets/communicates with contractors with regard to their proposal submissions.
 Although our people are not allowed to head negotiations with potential contractors (as this is an "inherently Government" function), they are allowed to participate on a team of negotiators in order to provide information that will allow the Government to negotiate the best terms.
 NOTE: Occasional travel may be required to visit contractor or Government sites.